TheGriffin518/Brick-Breaker/README.md

 Scoring is based on the number of bricks that have entered the "dead" state.
 Every time a brick enters the "dead" state, the player earns 1 point.

+## Either Option

+Whichever game you choose, you need to incorporate gameplay instructions into your GUI.
+Be creative about how to do this.
+Also, be sure to document what the instructions for your game are.
+In particular, please include information on what buttons to press in order to play your game.

 ## Project Tasks

 This project is due on Monday 2014-04-28 @ 11:55 PM.